-- 1. Graduate from college in the upper four-fifths of his class. - 2.
-Complete courses in two or more of the several subjects to secure the credits as stated:
+- 1. Graduate from college in the upper four-fifths of his class. - Complete courses in two or more of the several subjects to secure the credits as stated:

 Sem.
+I Irs.

-English
+English 24

-Social Studies
+Social Studies 24

-Distributed as follows:

-History, including American History 18
+Distributed as follows: History, including American History

-Economics or Sociology 6

 Mathematics Including, preferably, college algebra, trigonometry, solid geometry, analytics.
+18

 If any one or more of the first three subjects mentioned have been completed in high school, the college credit required may be correspondingly reduced, provided, however, that the mathematics courses pursued in college shall total at least 12 semester hours.

 Latin Based preferably on four years of high school Latin.
+18

 French Based preferably on at least two years of high school French.
+18

-Chemistry
+Chemistry 18

-Biology
+Biology 18

-Physics
+Physics 18

-High School Science Six semester hours each of chemistry, physics, and biology, and at least twelve semester hours in one of these three sciences.
+High School Science 24

-General Science
+General Science 18

 If this subject has been studied in high school, twelve semester hours college credit in the subject, plus six semester hours in any other natural science, will be considered to meet the requirement, although eighteen hours are urged.
 3. Meet the professional requirement of eighteen semester hours as follows:

-TOHOWB.

 Educational Psychology 3

 Principles of High School Teaching 3

 Special Methods, Observation, and Practice 4

 Elective from recognized courses in Education 8

+wall on the use of the second he co